MJbanner2

 Local Governments to Seize Underwater Mortgages?

+If you consider the state of the housing market with all of the homes that are still underwater on their mortgages, you may come to the conclusion that the federal programs that promised to help homeowners have not been very successful.
+True, they have helped many, but overall their assistance is limited.
 A new idea has come up that has struck a nerve with mortgage financers: eminent domain.
 Local governments could write down mortgages in the same way that a piece of land is condemned.
 The town or county would get the court's approval to pay a "fair market" price to the lendor or investor that is holding a homeowner's underwater mortgage.
 This would be similar to credit companies selling debt to collectors in that the amount would be substantially less than the unpaid balance.
-Once approved, the local government would sell the smaller mortgage back to the homeowner who would refinance that amount with a new loan and basically get a second chance on paying their mortgage.
+Once...

 Tuesday, August 7, 2012